comunica/Experiments-AMF/README.md

 Script for running the statistical tests on the results can be found in the [`analysis/*`](https://github.com/comunica/Experiments-AMF/tree/master/analysis) folders.

+All raw results and their corresponding plots can be found in the [`results/*`](https://github.com/comunica/Experiments-AMF/tree/master/results) folders.

 ## Experiments

 We introduce the following experiment groups, each having one or more concrete experiments.